openbci-archive/pyOpenBCI/README.md

 ### Contact us

 If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](../../issues) at this github repository because then we can get right on it.
-But you can also contact [AJ][link_aj_keller] by email (pushtheworldllc AT gmail DOT com) or on [twitter](https://twitter.com/aj-ptw).

 ### Find out more

 You might be interested in:

 * Purchase a [Cyton][link_shop_cyton] | [Ganglion][link_shop_ganglion] | [WiFi Shield][link_shop_wifi_shield] from [OpenBCI][link_openbci]
-* Get taught how to use OpenBCI devices by [Push The World][link_ptw] BCI Consulting

 And of course, you'll want to know our: